 Congratulations, you’ve made another loop!
 You are about to become an expert in so called “iterative development”.
 If you don’t feel like an expert, don’t worry as you’ll have many other loops following the same process: make assumptions, test, measure, learn, adjust and make new assumptions, test, measure … Each loop will allow you to adjust the business model, the functional specifications, the customer engagement and go further into your product development.

 Depending on your experience, this might look very new and counter intuitive, especially visiting your customers without a “real” product, but trust me that is a very powerful way to develop IoT products.

 The complete ''Lean startup process''

 The key is to keep in mind that your goal here is not to have the perfect product.
-It is just to be able to learn as much as possible in each loop while spending as less as possible.
-Make as many loops as you can until you reach a satisfying v1 product brief.
+It is just to be able to learn as much as possible in each loop while spending as little as possible.
+Make as many loops as you need until you reach a satisfying v1 product brief.
 But that is for chapter 2…